 This is a starkly different conversation about equity than the one we might have in the United States, the UK, Canada, or Australia.
 We have the luxury of becoming choosier, and harsher on ourselves, as progress is made, i.e., let’s first make sure there are free, quality schools everywhere, and that children can all read and write, and then at some point down the line we can concern ourselves with iPads vs Androids, or the broadband access in our poorest communities.

 It’s easy to miss the scale of this as an ‘issue’ because unlike assessment, curriculum, teacher pay, class sizes, educational technology, or any other persistently evergreen edu-choke point, equity never stops affecting.
 It’s both the center and periphery of everything because we’re always who we are, where we are.

 The Cultural Effect

-As a species, we express ourselves through difference.
-What makes “culture” interesting is how it both recognizes the individual while simultaneously allowing them to disappear into the whole again.
-In culture there is both identity and anonymity.
+As a species, we express ourselves through differences.
+What makes ‘culture’ interesting is how it both recognizes the individual while simultaneously allowing them to disappear into the whole again.
+In culture, there is both identity and anonymity.
 There is a constant self–>group transaction that is based on both affection (inward expression) and image (outward expression).
 This transaction is then repeated across cultures, with completely different functions.
 Differences within and across cultures are differences nonetheless, but the individual can think while groups simply gather.

 While squinting and trying to narrow gaps, it’s too easy to lose the scale and product of our work.
 The segmenting of Mackenzie and Andrew into a group, and that group into a subgroup, and their understanding into data, and the knowledge we hope they come away with into standards we can teach with—this all becomes a tone—a posture dictates the terms of teaching and learning.
 Equity in the classroom is different than in the job market.